grimmlabs/BarPepScripts/README.md

 ## general

-**input_directory**: Path to the directory containing all fastq files.
+**input_directory**: Path to the directory containing all fastq files (can be .gz).
 The basename (no file extension) of each input file is used throughout this pipeline; therefore, it is best to use clear and descriptive file names.

 **annotation_file**: Path to a tab-separated look-up table containing barcode sequences and associated names.
 Please adhere to the structure of example_data/seq_annotation.txt.
 Required for barcode analysis.
 Set to False if not required.